 Like other Phoenix motorhomes, the Cruiser comes with wooden cabinets, MCD shades, Corian countertops, and leather furniture.
 The double twin electric beds can be used individually or joined to create a big-size king bed.

-The bathroom at the back is big, with a neo-angle shower, foot-flush porcelain toilet, and a sizable hanging closet.
+The bathroom at the back is big, with a neo-angle shower, a foot-flush porcelain toilet, and a sizable hanging closet.
 The counter extension provides for food prepping, houses foodstuffs, and has a stainless-steel sink for cleaning up.

 Besides, Phoenix works with the buyer to modify existing floorplans and include a leather sofa bed or dinette where possible.